Canning Fish: Salmon, Blue, Mackerel, Trout

 - canning salt

-While fish is soaking, gather all materials needed.
+While fish is soaking in brine, gather all canning supplies needed.
 Start your water heating in your canner.
-See pressure canning for more detailed instructions.

-Pack fish into hot jars (pints or half pints), skin sides out next to the glass.
+Pack fish into hot jars (pints or half pint jars), try to keep the skin side out next to the glass.
+This may be imperfect… it’s ok.
 Leave a 1-inch headspace.
 Do not add liquid.

-Place lids and process according to pressure canning instructions.
+Place lids and process according to the instructions below.

 Don’t forget to adjust for your altitude.
 Use the chart below: